 The design specified a concealed coat closet and laundry room with door.
 I imagined opening the exterior door to walk inside, only to see another set of doors in front of me and another to my right.
 A dark, squeezed-in feeling hovered over my being and I knew this would not do.
 I envisioned this secondary entry to be as delightfully important as the main entrance, for family, friends, and household members would enter here most often.

 I set forth a light-airy, functional eco-redesign while maintaining the original footprint and no doors.
-Aged materials and clean architectural detail set the tone to bring a refined European influence to the small subtle space.
+Aged materials and clean architectural detail sets the tone to bring a refined European influence to the small subtle space.
 Upon entering your eyes bestow a welcoming sanctuary extending an unexpressed invitation to come on in.
 The area showcases a recessed nook with a smooth arched ceiling.

 A gorgeous old world light fixture adorns the space with its splendid contours, aged finish, beaded threads of frosted amber glass, and drops of dangling crystals.
 It’s purpose is to light the way and to highlight a, soon to be hung, little masterpiece exhibiting The Tuscan Villa by the Sea.

-The area below is considered the transitional space and is designed to house various types of furniture chosen by season or mood.
+The area below is the considered the transitional space and is designed to house various types of furniture chosen by season or mood.
 Current options include a rattan bench covered in a custom print textile, an elegant Nancy Corzine side table adorned with crystal jewels, or a large distressed style vase with flower inserts.